junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### Beds can address all available area
 FALSE.
 7.1.2 beds can only use half the available area since 2 top speakers only cover a tiny area at the top.

+### It is hard to decide whether a track should be bed or object
+FALSE.
+Bed tracks will be sent to the speakers and may be arrayed.
+Objects will be pinpoint.
+In general, If something moves, or is at height, it should be an object.
+Since a 7.1.2 bed can't reproduce all height positions, and can't address all speakers.

 ### Atmos soundtracks will sound the same on all 5.1 systems
 FALSE.
 Speaker panning will change depending on how old your AVR is.